geloodev/geloodev/README.md

     <h3>About Me</h3>
     🌱 He/Him <br>
     🇧🇷 Brazilian <br>
-    💼 Intern at Alphatek Engenharia <br>
+    💼 Systems Developer at Alphatek Engenharia <br>
-    🎓 Technologist in Systems Analysis and Development at IFSP - 4th Semester <br>
+    🎓 Technologist in Systems Analysis and Development at IFSP - 5th Semester <br>
-    ⌛ 2 years of studying and 7 months of working<br>
+    ⌛ 2 years of studying and 10 months of working<br>
     ⚙️ Knowledge in Clean Code, Design Patterns, SOLID and Scrum Agile Methodology <br>
 </div>